nextcloud/documentation/admin_manual/configuration/configuring_search.rst

-Using the Full-Text Search app is literally set-it-and-forget-it: all you do is enable it on your Apps page, and then it automatically indexes all documents on your ownCloud server, including documents on remote shares.
+Using the Full-Text Search app is literally set-it-and-forget-it: all you do is enable it on your Apps page, and then it automatically indexes all documents on your ownCloud server.
+It does not index files on remote storage services or devices.

 .. figure:: ../images/lucene-search-enable.png